CSB-SUDA/DTNPerturbome/README.md

-├── enm/                         <- Enm class and related functions ├── predict_binding_affinity.py  <- Script for predicting binding affinity for each DTI ├── calculate_PRS.py             <- Script for calculating the ps score for each DTI and PS score for each drug └── runDrugScoring.R             <- Script for calling Python scripts and perform drug scoring in R
+├── enm/                         <- Enm class and related functions ├── predict_binding_affinity.py  <- Script for predicting binding affinity for each DTI ├── calculate_PRS.py             <- Script for calculating the ps score for each DTI and PS score for each drug └── runDrugScoring.R             <- Script for calling Python scripts and performing drug scoring in R
 ```

 #### Usage Example